How Do Pandemics Impact Consumer Psychology and Pricing? ⏱️

 Companies shouldn’t place more burden on already distressed shoppers.
-They must instead offer some guidelines limiting their purchases on essential items and not to overprice their products.
+They must instead offer some guidelines limiting their purchases on essential items and not overprice their products.
 Yes, adjust prices quickly – but retain a clear sense of your price positioning strategy in the market.
-Case in point is Woolworths who recently announced its strict guidelines on food limits – but they have been less than clear about their pricing positioning strategy…
+A case in point is Woolworths who recently announced its strict guidelines on food limits – but they have been less than clear about their pricing positioning strategy.

 You can see supply lines disrupted at the source.
 Workers are afraid of infection.
 As a result, breakdowns in production are inevitable and supply and prices are erratic/unpredictable.

 But production will double once the crisis passes and prices will stabilise – this is what happened in China as the coronavirus curve flattened out – and as Farre’s law predicted it would over a hundred years ago.